AzlanCoding/azlancoding.github.io/index.md

 To vist them in the iframe browser, you need to find the correct link and have the correct settings. <br>
 Please contact me if you need help.<br>
 The website is password protected on certain timings during weekdays as my class uses it during lessons to play games.<br>
-Passwords can be obtained upon request as long as AzlanCoding Agrees to give it to you.<br>
+Passwords can be obtained upon request as long as AzlanCoding agrees to give it to you.<br>